angadhn/MySite/_notes/Space Data Center Analysis.md

 \end{align}
 $$

-So, to achieve Starcloud's assumed power density of 312 W/m², solar technology would need to be **2.1x more efficient** than SAW's 147.7 W/m².
+So, achieving Starcloud's assumed power density of 312 W/m² requires SAW technology to be **2.1x more efficient**.

 ### Volume